The true cost of getting ill abroad

 For example, an air ambulance from the Balearics back to the UK may cost you in excess of £10,000 – while a scheduled flight with a doctor escort may only cost you upwards of £1800 in comparison.

-Different insurance providers will have different levels of cover for repatriation, so it’s important to carefully read your policy to ensure you’re covered up to the sufficient amount based on where you’re going.
+Different insurance providers will have different levels of cover for repatriation, so it’s important to carefully read your policy to ensure you’re covered up to a sufficient amount based on where you’re going.

 Why Your Destination Matters